robtweed/golgi/TUTORIAL.md

 Clearly this is a really unremarkable demonstration of *Golgi*'s abilities: all we've done is display a *div* tag in your browser!
-However, if we now analyse what happened and what we specified in those files, you'll begin to get an initial idea of how the first of *Golgi's* building blocks - *Golgi Components* - are defined and used.
+However, if we now analyse what happened and what we specified in those files, you'll begin to get an initial idea of how the most basic of *Golgi's* building blocks - *Golgi Components* - are defined and used.

 ## The *index.html* Page